Coronavirus: changes to services

 Contact the deposit protection scheme your landlord used for advice on what to do if you can’t get your deposit back and you want to raise a dispute.
 If you think any deductions are unfair, you can challenge this through the scheme’s free dispute resolution service.
 Your contract should specify which scheme they used.
 If you need more information on the steps you should take to raise a dispute and get your deposit back, visit Shelter.

 Making a complaint

 You can make a complaint about your landlord or letting agency, for example if they’re not carrying out repairs they’re responsible for.
 Your landlord may have a complaints procedure you can follow.
 Otherwise, write them a letter.
-If they don’t deal with your complaint or you’re afraid they may evict you, get advice – you can search for a housing adviser using Shelter’s online directory.
+If they don’t deal with your complaint or you’re afraid they may evict you, get advice – you can search for a local housing adviser.

 If a letting agent manages your home, you can also complain to them.
 If they don’t deal with your complaint, you can complain to the letting agent redress scheme.
 Shelter has more information about this.

 Visit Shelter for more information about private renting.